Icatme/Master-of-Codex/README.md

 Key notes:

 - `command` can be either a string or a list of arguments.
 The loader splits strings with `shlex.split`.
+- `use_pty` enables PTY-based interaction on POSIX systems so tools such as the Codex CLI receive keystrokes even without a real terminal.
+The orchestrator automatically falls back to regular pipes when PTY support is unavailable (for example on Windows).
 - When `analysis.enabled` is `true`, set the `DEEPSEEK_API_KEY` environment variable (or pass `api_key` to `DeepSeekProvider`).
 - When the analysis layer is disabled, the orchestrator assumes the workflow is finished once the completion indicator appears.